stevewhims/HelloWorldCppWindowsAppSDK/README.md

 ## Create a new project

 In Visual Studio, create a new project from the **Blank App, Packaged (WinUI 3 in Desktop)** project template.
 You can find that project template in the **Create a new project** dialog by choosing language: *C++*; platform: *Project Reunion*; project type: *Desktop* (which is referring to Win32 in this context) or *WinUI*.
-Name the project *HelloWorldCppWindowsAppSDK*, uncheck **Place solution and project in the same directory**, and target the most recent release (not preview) of the client operating system (19041 at time of writing).
+Name the project *HellowWorldCppWindowsAppSDK*, uncheck **Place solution and project in the same directory**, and target the most recent release (not preview) of the client operating system (19041 at time of writing).

 You'll now see two projects in Solution Explorer&mdash;one is qualified as **(Desktop)**, and the other as **(Package)**.
 I'll refer to these as the *Desktop* and *Package* projects, respectively.

 ## Add asset files

 In Solution Explorer, in the Package project under **Images**, add a new folder (not a filter) named *SampleMedia*.
-Open the Package project folder in File Explorer and place [the four images](https://github.com/stevewhims/HelloWorldCppWindowsAppSDK/tree/master/HelloWorldCppWindowsAppSDK/HelloWorldCppWindowsAppSDK%20(Package)/Images/SampleMedia) in that folder.
+Open the Package project folder in File Explorer and place [the four images](https://github.com/stevewhims/HellowWorldCppWindowsAppSDK/tree/master/HellowWorldCppWindowsAppSDK/HellowWorldCppWindowsAppSDK%20(Package)/Images/SampleMedia) in that folder.

 Back in Solution Explorer, in the Package project, add the existing images to the **SampleMedia** folder.